BSI-Bund/secvisogram/docs/user/types/full_product_name/product_identification_helper/x_generic_uris-usage.en.md

-# X Generic Uris - Usage
+# Generic URIs - Usage

-X Generic URIs are used to identify components within a SBOM (especially relevant for the VEX use case).
+Generic URIs are used to identify components within a SBOM (especially relevant for the VEX use case).
+For CycloneDX and SPDX examples refer to [the specification](https://docs.oasis-open.org/csaf/csaf/v2.0/cs02/csaf-v2.0-cs02.html#31338-full-product-name-type---product-identification-helper---generic-uris).

-Can be used for manufacturer-specific product identifiers not yet supported.
+It can also be used for manufacturer-specific product identifiers not yet supported.